elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 show_result_answer(response)
 ```

-In Fig 5 you can see 3 results of the summarized text, this is because we set num_return_sequences parameter to 3:
+In Fig 5 you can see 3 results of the summarized text, this is because you set num_return_sequences parameter to 3:

 ![Sumarized results](images/fig_12.png)<h4 align="center">Fig 5.
 Amazon Kendra answer result in spanish. </h4>

 ## Conslusion

-Thank you for joining me on this journey, where we build a database of intelligent knowledge from various sources.
-This database allows us to make inquiries in any language, receiving summarized responses in the desired language, all prioritizing data privacy.
+Thank you for joining me on this journey, where you Gather all the code and build your own knowledge base with multilingual Q&A powered by generative AI.
+This database allows you to make inquiries in any language, receiving summarized responses in the desired language, all prioritizing data privacy.

 To enhance the performance of this application, you can introduce a caching mechanism by incorporating an Amazon DynamoDB table.
 In this table, you can store the responses obtained from Amazon Kendra, utilizing the response as the partition key and the summary as the sort key.
 By implementing this approach, you can first consult the table before generating the summary, thereby delivering faster responses and optimizing the overall user experience.